PerfectlySoft/PerfectDocs/guide/routing.md

 server.addRoutes(routes)
 ```

+### Variables

+Route URIs can also contain variable components.
+A variable component begins and ends with a set of curly brackets ```{ }```.
+Within the brackets is the variable identifier.
+A variable identifier can consist of any character except the closing curly bracket ```}```.
+Variable components work somewhat like single wildcards do in that they match any single literal path component value.
+The actual value of the URL component which is matched by the variable is saved and made available through the ```HTTPRequest.urlVariables``` dictionary.
+This dictionary is of type ```[String:String]```.
+URI variables are a good way to gather dynamic data from a request.
+For example a URL might make a usermanagement related request and include the user id as a component in the URL.

+To illustrate, when given the URI ```/foo/{bar}/baz```, a request to the URL ```/foo/123/baz``` would match and would place in the ```HTTPRequest.urlVariables``` dictionary the value "123" under the key "bar".

 ### Wildcards

 Beyond full literal URI paths, routes can contain wildcard segments.
 Wildcards match any portion of a URI and can be used to route groups of URIs to a single handler.
 Wildcards consist of either one or two asterisks.
 A single asterisk can occur anywhere in a URI path as long as it represents one full component of the URI.
 A double asterisk, or trailing wildcard, can occur only at the end of a URI.
 Trailing wildcards match any remaining portion of a URI.